 Working in childcare helps teens learn home management skills, like cleaning and developing routines.
 It can also foster their leadership skills as they work with younger kids.

 There are pros and cons to different types of childcare positions.
-Babysitting positions are highly flexible, but you can’t rely on a steady paycheck.
+Babysitting positions can help prepare for adulthood as they are highly flexible, but you can’t rely on a steady paycheck.

 Working in a daycare or after-school program has the opposite issue, a steady pay packet with little flexibility.
 Your teen should identify their goals and needs before considering a childcare position.